JustinNew/Notes/R_notes.md

 ### [Pipe](https://uc-r.github.io/pipe)

   - The principal function provided by the magrittr package is %>%, or what’s called the “pipe” operator.
 This operator will forward a value, or the result of an expression, into the next function call/expression.
+  - We read the %>% as “and then”.
 Without **%>%,
 ```R
 a <- filter(mtcars, carb > 1)